*Warning: Content may not be suitable for all ages

 According to the probable cause statement, a woman was in her garage around 4:45 p.m.
 Tuesday when she saw Wood’s Ford Ranger pull up to Owens and ask her where Springfield Street was.
 The witness said Hailey tried to walk away from the vehicle, but Wood opened the door of his truck and said “Hey, come here for a minute,” extending his hand to her, motioning for her to come over.

-The witness said Wood lunged out of the vehicle and grabbed Owens with his left hand and threw her into the truck “like a rag doll.”
+The witness says Wood lunged out of the vehicle and grabbed Owens with his left hand and threw her into the truck “like a rag doll.”
 He then drove away from the scene at a high rate of speed.
 According to court documents, it’s believed Owens was walking home from a friend’s house.